 Manuscript Summary:

 This paper describes a fast and simple manufacturing process of ionic electromechanically active composite materials for actuators and some of the main characterization techniques are described in detail.
 This is a relatively innovative point, and there is a certain interest in research work.
 Through the description of the system, a new understanding of the preparation method and characteristics of the ionic actuators was obtained.
 Therefore, it is recommended to publish the work of this article, and the following issues need to be resolved.

+The authors would like to thank the Reviewer #1 for their work.
+The issues are addressed below.

 Minor Concerns:

 (1) In Line 76, we suggest this glycerol plasticization treatment method (Cellulose, 2018, 25(5): 2885-2899, Cellulose, 2018, 25(10): 5807-5819) to fabricate ionic actuators should also added.

+We thank the reviewer for pointing out a very important aspect of ionic electromechanically active actuators.
+The development of ionic electromechanically active tri-layer composites can be divided into two main approaches in terms of membrane selection.
+One the one hand, inert membranes (like PTFE or closely related PVDF and PVDF-HFP) with minimal to no interactions between the electrolyte and the porous polymer network.
+And on the other hand, membranes with significant interactions between the electrolyte and the membrane material (e.g. ionomers like Nafion, or chitosanic or cellulosic membranes with hydrogen-bonding and other interaction opportunities, to name a few).
+The experimental part of the current protocol is focusing on the former, i.e. on actuators with simple and chemically inert membranes.
+However, we have amended the introduction to guide the reader to a recent review by White and Long regarding advances in polymeric materials for EAP devices for an introduction into the immense field of membrane materials (including active membrane materials) and their development for ionic actuators.
+The suggested polysaccharide membranes (e.g. cellulose, chitosan), their need for plastificators and other aspects (e.g. the actuator driving mechanism) are also introduced in detail in the review.

+White, B.T., Long, T.E.
+Advances in Polymeric Materials for Electromechanical Devices.
+Macromolecular Rapid Communications.
+40 (1), 1–13, doi: 10.1002/marc.201800521 (2019).

 (2) The appearance of figures should be in order, figure 2 should be earlier than figure 3 and figure 4.

+The authors would like to thank the reviewer for pointing out this issue in the manuscript.
+The manuscript has been amended to include references to figures in the correct order.